pruchafil/Serialization/srs.md

 ## 2. Overall Description
 ### 2.1 Product Perspective

+The software stores information about space objects.
+It stores their number, ID, Neo reference ID, name, magnitude, an estimate of the object's diameter, whether the object is potentially dangerous, close approach data and minor additional information.
+It also stores information about the regularity of data updates and the selected colour display mode (dark or light mode).
+All data is stored in JSON format.

 ### 2.2 Product Functions

+The main functionality of the program is to enter a letter input into a text field.
+This letter input will then be used when searching for information about objects in written form.
+When a text input is entered, the result found will automatically be displayed below the text box.

 ### 2.3 User Classes and Characteristics

+There is no need to split users into groups, they will all have the same permissions.

 ### 2.4 Operating Environment

+Mobile phone with Android operation system.

 ### 2.5 Design and Implementation Constraints

 ### 2.6 Assumptions and Dependencies
 ## 3. External Interface Requirements
 ### 3.1 User Interfaces